 Katie talked to her uncle about helping her with the stand and serving as her investor.
-He was skeptical at first but Katie proved herself willing to work hard and sell her fresh-squeezed lemonade like a pro.
-She hired her staff, trained them, and paid them as promised.
-She paid back the investment in her stand and took care of the landlord that “leased” the space for her stand in the parking lot of a very busy car wash.
-Katie did so well that in the end, she had enough profit to buy her new bicycle, support her basketball team fundraiser, and give a nice donation to Lubbock Impact, her favorite charity.
-The experience was good and Katie promptly began to plan for her next stand.
+He was skeptical at first, but Katie proved herself willing to work hard and sell her fresh-squeezed lemonade like a pro.
+She hired her staff, trained them and paid them as promised.
+She paid back the investment in her stand and the fee from the landlord that “leased” the space for her stand in the parking lot of a very busy car wash.
+Katie did so well that in the end, she had enough profit to buy her new bicycle, support her basketball team fundraiser and give a nice donation to Lubbock Impact, her favorite charity.
+The experience was inspiring to Katie, and she promptly began to plan for her next stand.

 For Lemonade Day 2015, Katie was ready to up her game.
-Her goal was bigger.
-She wanted to go to the Texas Tech Lady Raider Basketball Camp.
+Her goal was bigger: she wanted to go to the Texas Tech Lady Raider Basketball Camp.

 Katie decided to add smoked brisket, pork sandwiches and her very own “Awesome Sauce” to the menu.
-She also added marketing on Facebook and handed out her business cards proudly proclaiming Katie’s Lemonade, “as seen on Lemonade Day.”
-Katie’s landlord liked the idea of having the stand again in year two because Katie helped create even more customers for the car wash.
-Katie had a theory, “Adding BBQ was definitely a plus because the smell of the BBQ drew people to the stand and had them coming back for more!”
+She also added marketing on Facebook and handed out business cards that proudly proclaimed: “Katie’s Lemonade, as seen on Lemonade Day.”
+Katie’s landlord liked the idea of having the stand at the car wash again because it helped create even more customers for the business.
+Katie had a theory: “Adding BBQ was definitely a plus because the smell of the BBQ drew people to the stand and had them coming back for more!”
 Katie achieved her goal and attended the basketball camp of her dreams.
 She also contributed to Lubbock Impact once again.